Fighting High Property Tax for over 30 Years!

 How can we help?

 We go to work for you.
-We use all of our of skills, knowledge and computer analysis for the preparation in putting the evidence together for your appeal and when we go to the actual hearing.
+We use all of our of skills, knowledge and computer analysis for the preparation in putting the evidence together for your appeal and then we plead your case at a hearing before a Special Magistrate.
 We pride ourselves in our success ratio and the relationships we have with the Special Magistrates and the Property Appraiser Office. we simplify the process so you save time and money.
-Call us in Broward County at 954-981-8332 and in Miami-Dade County at 305-937-0525.
+Call us in Broward County at 954-289-1495 and in Miami-Dade County at 305-489-9689.

 Your Appeal process is a team effort with you.
 We implore the property owner to attend and take part in the testimony at the hearing.